Meeting on evidence-based conservation of bats

 The conference is generally held in German.
 Please refer to the German website.

-Evidenzbasierter Fledermausschutz bei Windkraftvorhaben (Evidence-based Conservation of Bats in the Context of Wind Energy Projects, 29th – 31st March 2019, Berlin, Germany)
+Evidenzbasierter Fledermausschutz bei Windkraftvorhaben (Meeting on Evidence-based Conservation of Bats in the Context of Wind Energy Projects, 29th – 31st March 2019, Berlin, Germany)

 Programme and Conference Proceedings 2019 for Download (in German) (2,1 MB)

 Evidenzbasierter Fledermausschutz: Was funktioniert wie, wo und warum, und welche Wissenslücken bestehen?
-(Evidence-based Conservation of Bats: What works how, where and why and what knowledge gaps do exist?
+(Meeting on Evidence-based Conservation of Bats: What works how, where and why and what knowledge gaps do exist?
 17th – 18th March 2018, Berlin, Germany)

 Programme and Conference Proceedings 2018 for Download (in German) (3 MB)